RecExplainer: Aligning Large Language Models for Explaining Recommendation Models: Experiments

 \subsubsection{Implementation details}

 Our backbone LLM is vicuna-v1.3-7b \cite{chiang2023vicuna} with a maximum context length of 1024.
 We employ LoRA \cite{DBLP:conf/iclr/HuSWALWWC22} for parameter-efficient tuning and leverage DeepSpeed's ZeRO-2 \cite{DBLP:conf/sc/RajbhandariRRH20} to further reduce gpu memory consumption.
 We use 8 NVIDIA V100-32GB GPUs and fp16 for training 10 epochs, with a total batch size of 64.
 The peak learning rate is 1e-4 with a linear warmup for the first 10\% steps.
-We train our model using the standard language modeling objective.
-For the recommendation model, we adopt the powerful transformer-based model SASRec \cite{DBLP:conf/icdm/KangM18}, which is lightweight and effective.
+We train our model using the standard language modeling objective and only compute loss on the response tokens.
+For the target recommender model, we adopt the powerful transformer-based model SASRec \cite{DBLP:conf/icdm/KangM18}, which is lightweight and effective.
 Hyperparameter tuning is performed to train SASRec on three datasets, obtaining a well-trained sequential recommender.
 Specifically, the embedding size is set to 256, 192, 256 on Video Games, Movies \& TV and Steam datasets, respectively, and the max sequence length is set to 9, 13, 16 respectively.
-During LLM's training, SASRec is fixed, which is used only for inferring user embeddings and item embeddings.
+During LLM's training, the target SASRec is fixed, which is used only for inferring user embeddings and item embeddings.